rgeissen/trusted-data-agent/README.md

 ## Overview: A Superior Approach

 The Trusted Data Agent transcends typical data chat applications by placing ultimate control and understanding in the hands of the user.
-It provides a seamless natural language interface to your Relation Information system, empowering you to ask complex questions and receive synthesized, accurate answers without writing a single line of SQL.
+It provides a seamless natural language interface to your Relational Information system, empowering you to ask complex questions and receive synthesized, accurate answers without writing a single line of SQL.

 Its core superiority lies in its revolutionary architecture, which delivers: